← maps

 The denominations

 Every dot is grouped into one of seven families by its OpenStreetMap denomination tag.
-The big two are Rome and the Orthodox East; the rest trace the later splits of the Reformation and the ancient churches that never sat under either.
+In the UK the big two are the established Anglican churches and Rome; the rest are mostly the cathedrals that migration brought, concentrated in London.

 How it’s built

-One self-contained page, all free and open tools, no API key anywhere.
-Leaflet draws the map; OpenStreetMap serves the tiles; and the cathedral locations are fetched at load time from the Overpass API, which queries live OpenStreetMap data — here, every object worldwide tagged building=cathedral.
+One self-contained page, built on free and open tools.
+MapLibre GL draws the map from Ordnance Survey vector tiles (OS Vector Tile API, proxied by this site’s server so the API key never reaches the browser), and the basemap follows your device’s light or dark mode.
+OS data covers Great Britain only, so an OpenStreetMap layer sits underneath for Northern Ireland and the map’s edges.
+The cathedral locations are fetched at load time from the Overpass API, which queries live OpenStreetMap data: here, every object in the United Kingdom tagged building=cathedral.
 The denomination in each popup comes from that same OpenStreetMap record.

 So the map appears instantly, it first draws a saved snapshot that ships with the page (and, on repeat visits, your browser’s cached copy of the last live result), then quietly refreshes from the live Overpass API in the background and swaps in anything that’s changed.
-The worldwide query is a big one, so that refresh can take a little while; if the live service is busy or unreachable, you still get the full snapshot rather than a blank map.
+If the live service is busy or unreachable, you still get the full snapshot rather than a blank map.

 A caveat on the data